Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold: Method

 \subsection{Implementation Details}

 We implement our approach based on PyTorch~\cite{paszke2017automatic}.
 We use the Adam optimizer~\cite{kingma2014adam} to optimize the latent code $\vw$ with a step size of 2e-3 for FFHQ~\cite{karras2019style}, AFHQCat~\cite{choi2020starganv2}, and LSUN Car~\cite{yu2015lsun} datasets and 1e-3 for others.
-The hyper-parameters are set to be $\lambda = 20, r_1 = 3, r_2 = 12$.
+The hyper-parameters are set to be $\lambda = 20, r_1 = \round(3 / 512 \times size ), r_2 = \round(12 / 512 \times size)$, where $size$ is the resolution of the generated image.
 In our implementation, we stop the optimization process when all the handle points are no more than $d$ pixel away from their corresponding target points, where $d$ is set to 1 for no more than 5 handle points and 2 otherwise.
 We also develop a GUI to support interactive image manipulation.
 Thanks to the computational efficiency of our approach, users only need to wait for a few seconds for each edit and can continue the editing until satisfied.
 We highly recommend readers refer to the supplemental video for live recordings of interactive sessions.